Honda Vigor: First generation (SZ/AD)

 Beginning September 25, 1981, Honda produced a variant of the Honda Accord badged as the Honda Vigor for Japan only.
 The first generation Vigor was a higher grade 4-door sedan and 3-door hatchback, with the 1.8 L engine as the only engine available, using Honda's CVCC-II system.
 The Vigor was a sportier, faster, "vigorous" Accord with a higher level of equipment over the more sedate Accord.
-Due to the higher level of luxury oriented equipment, the Vigor help "set the stage" for the market to accept a luxury equipped car from Honda, which appeared in 1985 with the Honda Legend.
-The Vigor competed with the Toyota Chaser and the Nissan Laurel in Japan.
+Due to the higher level of luxury-oriented equipment, the Vigor helped "set the stage" for the market to accept a luxury-equipped car from Honda, which appeared in 1985 with the Honda Legend.
+The Vigor competed with the Toyota Cresta and the Nissan Laurel in Japan.
 The rear lighting implementation consisted of the license plate installed in the bumper, with a black trim piece between the rear tail lights and the word "Vigor" inscribed.
 The Accord installed the rear license plate between the rear tail lights.

 This engine used the SOHC 3-valve-per-cylinder CVCC-II setup, mated to a 5-speed manual or 4-speed automatic transmission with a lockup torque converter.
-Vehicles with a manual transmission and the CVCC carburetor earned 13.6 km/L based on Japanese Government emissions tests using 10 different modes of scenario standards, and 110 PS, and 23 km/L at consistently maintained speeds at 60 km/h.
+Vehicles with a manual transmission and the CVCC carburetor earned 13.6 km/L based on Japanese Government emissions tests using ten different modes of scenario standards, and 110 PS, and 23 km/L at consistently maintained speeds at 60 km/h.
 Vehicles with PGM-FI earned 13.2 km/L based on Japanese Government emissions tests using 10 different modes of scenario standards, with 130 PS, and 22 km/L consistently maintained speeds at 60 km/h.
-Japanese buyers were liable for a higher level of annual road tax over other Honda products with smaller engines.
+Japanese buyers were liable for a higher annual road tax over other Honda products with smaller engines.

-Items that were optional on the Accord, such as cruise control, air conditioning with automatic fan speed control and thermostatically monitored temperature, power windows with driver's one touch express down, and power steering were standard on the Vigor.
-A trip computer that displayed mileage, driving time, and fuel economy that Honda called in sales brochure literature as "Electronic Navigator" was also standard on the Vigor.
+Items that were optional on the Accord, such as cruise control, air conditioning with automatic fan speed control and thermostatically monitored temperature, power windows with driver's one-touch express down, and power steering, were standard on the Vigor.
+A trip computer that displayed mileage, driving time, and fuel economy, which Honda called in sales brochure literature "Electronic Navigator," was also standard on the Vigor.
 All Vigors were also equipped with ELR (Emergency Locking Retractor) seatbelts.
 One of the optional items on the Vigor was an Electro Gyrocator, the world's first automatic in-car navigation system.
 Other items included digital instrumentation, four-wheel Anti-lock brakes, a choice of stereo systems from Alpine Electronics, Clarion, and Pioneer, alloy wheels (13-inch), and adjustable thigh support on the front passenger seat.